CodersOS/create/README.md

 ## Useful things to know when developing

+You can always ask in an [issue][issues] if or before you get frustrated.
+This might include but is not limited to installing jekyll, coping with git, ... .

 There are folders with `_` in the beginning.
 They will not be shown on the site.
 They have special meaning to jekyll.